Moving to Italy: Tips for a smooth journey

 These challenges are rarely explained beforehand, yet they impact almost every new arrival.

-Living between countries often creates unexpected complexity in everyday systems.
+Living between countries often creates unexpected banking and administrative issues.

 → Why living between two countries confuses traditional banks